guilhempequillat/crazy-racoon-project/README.md

 This website can't send automatic e-mail every Friday of the week to each employee.
 The admin have to manually send the e-mail.

+When an email is sent we have an erreur ("ERROR [io.undertow.request] (default task-19) UT005023: Exception handling request to /crazy-racoon/WEB-INF/mail.jsp: java.lang.IllegalStateException: UT010019: Response already commited"), we don't know where she comes from ...

 ## Related project